-Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House inquiry
+Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House report

 Some of those reports emerged with the help of two former Shea allies who grew troubled by the lawmaker and his actions.

+In one encrypted online chat group in 2017, Shea, going as “Verumbellator,”

-Several Spokane-area officials and groups — including the Republican sheriff of Spokane County, the former Republican mayor of Spokane and the Spokane Police Guild — have called for Shea’s resignation.
+Several Spokane-area officials and groups — the Republican sheriff of Spokane County; the former Republican mayor of Spokane; and the Spokane Police Guild — have called for Shea’s resignation.

+State Democratic Party chair Tina Podlodowski called for Shea to resign and face prosecution, and blasted Republican leaders for supporting him.
+“WA Values don’t support this violent white nationalist and his donors/enablers,” she wrote on Twitter.

+Knezovich, a vocal Shea critic, also reportedly advocated face criminal charges.
+“I believe there’s enough to charge Shea with domestic terrorism, if not treason,” he said, according to a Spokane television station reporter.

-Over the years, corporate and advocacy groups donating to his campaign have perhaps unwittingly bankrolled a campaign operation that Shea has used to air his far-right views on a regular radio show, advance his dreams to secede by forming a 51st state and even travel to “anti-terrorism” training.
+Over the years, corporate and advocacy groups donating to his campaign have perhaps unwittingly bankrolled a campaign operation that Shea has used to air his far-right views on a radio show, advance his dreams to secede by forming a 51st state and even travel to “anti-terrorism” training.

 In an interview on Infowars this month, Shea called the investigation a “Marxist smear campaign” and “political warfare according to a Maoist insurgency model.”
 He also compared it to the inquiries against President Donald Trump.

-And Shea during the interview said he had “not been provided a meaningful opportunity to respond” to the investigation.
+And Shea said during the interview that he had “not been provided a meaningful opportunity to respond” to the investigation.

-The investigators, however, “made a number of attempts” to speak with Shea but the lawmaker chose not to participate, according to House Majority Leader Pat Sullivan, D-Covington.
+But Shea, according to the report, declined to be interviewed, despite repeated attempts from investigators.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.